manutdkid77/ifsc-finder/README.md

 I also used the [Autocomplete API by clearbit](https://clearbit.com/docs#autocomplete-api) to get the Bank logo by just passing the Bank name as a parameter to this API.

-The webpage was designed by using styles from [Simple Search Box](https://codepen.io/alomholt/pen/XapMNw) and [Product Card](https://codepen.io/alomholt/pen/NMKyLp) designs by [Alexander Lomholt](https://codepen.io/alomholt)
+The webpage was designed by using styles from [Simple Search Box](https://codepen.io/alomholt/pen/XapMNw)  , [Product Card](https://codepen.io/alomholt/pen/NMKyLp) and [Simple Share buttons](https://codepen.io/marko-zub/pen/ZeQdXd)

-I used [github fork ribbon](https://github.com/simonwhitaker/github-fork-ribbon-css) to add a nice overlay on the website to allow others to check out the project
+Used [github fork ribbon](https://github.com/simonwhitaker/github-fork-ribbon-css) to add a nice overlay on the website to allow others to check out the project.

 ## Documentation Referred